lackesbot/DockerRadio/README.md

 ## 4. Exploring Docker (Under the Hood)

-Our Makefile acts as a helpful wrapper, but it's important to know the actual Docker commands running the show.
+Our Makefile acts as a helpful wrapper, but it's important to know the actual Docker commands being used.

 Make sure your terminal is inside the DockerRadio/Radio folder (where the docker-compose.yml file lives) and that your station is currently running.
 Try running these commands to see how Docker operates:
 #### Check Running Containers